Psalms For Life

 Joy in the morning

-When all is going well, we can forget we exist for God’s sake, not vice-versa.
-When we do, God sometimes uses pain or grief to reorient us to himself, his ultimate goal for us being true freedom and joy.
+When everything’s going well, we can forget that we exist for God’s sake, not vice-versa.
+When we do, God sometimes uses pain or grief to reorient us to himself, his ultimate goal being our true freedom and joy.

 A David psalm.
 A song for the dedication of the temple.